 The Atlantic Monthly Discussion Group

-The Atlantic Monthly Discussion Group meets on the second Monday of the month at 11 a.m. (except in October when it is the third Monday.)
+The Atlantic Monthly Discussion Group meets on the second Monday of the month at 11 a.m. at Peoria Public Library North Branch (except in October when we meet on the third Monday.)

-Just read the feature article (and any other articles that interest you) of the current issue of Atlantic Monthly in print or via Flipster or on the website https://www.theatlantic.com/magazine/.
-Then join us on Zoom and engage in lively and intellectual discussion.
+Just read the feature article (and other articles suggested by the discussion coordinator ) of the current issue of The Atlantic in print or via Flipster or on the website https://www.theatlantic.com/magazine/.
+Then join us at North Branch and engage in lively and intellectual discussion.

 Email: Roberta Koscielski